 You’re probably already very familiar with CBD and Delta 9 THC (the technical name for the psychoactive compound in marijuana).
 Products featuring these two best-known cannabinoids have been available and talked about for several years.

 But more recently, it’s been new variations of THC getting the most attention.
-Delta 8 THC went mainstream in 2020 and has exploded in popularity since then.
+Delta 8 went mainstream in 2020 and has exploded in popularity since then.
 It’s become especially popular among those looking for something stronger than CBD and those in states where regular THC isn’t legal.

 What is Delta 10 THC?